 Cox regression: Survival

 I then examined possible multivariable models that could potentially allow for comparisons accounting for differences in patient risk factores for 90-day mortality.
 Examining your univariate analysis, I included several key risk factors that would be expected or were shown in your analysis to be associated with a higher risk of 90-mortality.
 For the moment I did not include biomarkers (I will come back to these later).
 Only three variables emerged as independent risk factors for 90-mortality: CCI, fr_VAPA, and terapia_antifungina_categorica.
 Comparison of residuals versus linear predictors did not identify a need for modeling these as time-varying covariates (also shown by the chi-square statistics vs. residuals).
+Note this analysis included ICU stay longer thant 14 days.

 Code